divjotarora/specifications/source/retryable-reads/retryable-reads.rst

 Changelog
 ==========

-2020-12-01: Change the retry policy to link to the client-side operations timeout specification
+2020-12-01: Change the retry policy to retry indefinitely and special case socket timeouts

 2019-06-07: Mention $merge stage for aggregate alongside $out